ssimunic/Daily-Reddit-Wallpaper/README.md

 Running every minute or hour
 =======

-Look into using cronjobs on Linux for performing this.
+Look into using cronjobs on Linux or Task Scheduler on Windows for performing this.